Materials (journal)

-Materials is a monthly peer-reviewed open access scientific journal covering materials science and engineering.
+Materials is a semi-monthly peer-reviewed open access scientific journal covering materials science and engineering.
 It was established in 2008 and is published by MDPI.
 The editor-in-chief is Maryam Tabrizian (McGill University).
 The journal publishes reviews, regular research papers, short communications, and book reviews.
-There are occasional special issues.
+There are currently hundreds of calls for submissions to special issues, a fact that has led to serious concerns.

 Abstracting and indexing

 The journal is abstracted and indexed in:

-According to the Journal Citation Reports, the journal has a 2020 impact factor of 3.623.
+According to the Journal Citation Reports, the journal has a 2021 impact factor of 3.748.